Culture

 Richard has stood on the podium of all three grand tours and won over 20 professional races.
 When Richie wins, he wins with style.
 He is never afraid to attack and can sense exactly the right moment to go.
 That is how he won his Olympic gold medal and his Giro d’Italia.

 After a difficult 2023 season, Richie proved that he was ready to attack in 2024.
 He started the season with a win at the Ecuadorian time trial national championship.
 At the Tour Colombia, he won the queen stage and took both the points and mountains jerseys.
 He won stage four of the Tour de Romandie.
-Richard had a phenomenal Tour de France, enjoying a day in the coveted yellow jersey, besting the peloton on stage 17, and winning the polka dot jersey.
+Then, Richie raced a phenomenal Tour de France, enjoying a day in the yellow jersey, besting the peloton on stage 17, and winning the polka dot jersey.

 Alexander Cepeda

-Alexander Cepeda has been riding bikes since he was a child, growing up in the high mountains of Ecuador, where he was clubmates with his now EF Education-EasyPost teammate Richard Carapaz.
+Jefferson “Alexander” Cepeda has been riding bikes since he was a child, growing up in the high mountains of Ecuador, where he was clubmates with his now EF Education-EasyPost teammate and good friend Richard Carapaz.
 He got his start racing as a 13-year-old and just three years later won his first race.

-The 25-year-old brings a wealth of climbing talent to the team.
-Last season, he soloed to victory at the Tour de l’Ain on the queen stage and also took the GC.
+The 27-year-old brings a wealth of climbing talent to the team.
+In 2024, he soloed to victory at the Tour de l’Ain on the queen stage and also took the overall title.
 He was the best young rider and fourth overall at the Tour of the Alps in 2021.
 He went on to win the Ecuadorian road race national championship that season.
 At Le Tour de Savoie Mont Blanc, Alexander won stage two, which featured a summit finish on the Col du Galibier, as well as the general classification win and the points jersey.
 In 2022, he placed second overall at the Tour of Sicily and also earned the title of best young rider.

 Alexander turned professional in 2017 and joined EF Education-EasyPost in August 2022, marking his WorldTour debut.
 His dedication to his teammates makes him an essential member of our squad.